LEEClab/small_mammal_dispersal_model/landscapes/README.md

 ## Using your own landscapes

-In the code, each landscape elements has a unique value for the state variable called cover, which qualify them.
-The values is defined as following:
+In the code, each landscape element has a unique value for the state variable called cover, which qualifies them.
+The values are defined as follows:
 - Matrix - cover = 0
 - Habitat patches - cover = 1
 - Stepping stones - cover = 2